Skip to Main Content

 **This video will need to be in Full Screen mode to be properly viewed**

-If you are still having issues logging in, the South Carolina State Library provides access to Discus as a South Carolina resident.
+If you are having issues logging in to the USC Upstate Library databases, the South Carolina State Library provides access to Discus as a South Carolina resident.

-Below are links to two databases that will allow you to search for articles.
+Below are links to several databases that will allow you to search for articles.
 Use Ask a Librarian to obtain the Discus username and password.

 IMPORTANT: Be sure to click "Advanced Search" when the databases open.
 You can then watch the video in the left-hand column of this page for tips and tricks.